BigDataBiology/SantosJunior_Torres_2024_AMPSphere_v1/metadata_analysis/README.md

 The scripts in *utils/* folder are explained below:

-	- download_files.py |  **Function.** downloads the set of inputs needed for the other scripts **Inputs.** No inputs are needed **Outputs.** Folder *data/* with diverse needed files (more details about the files below)
+	- download_files.py:     **Function.** downloads the set of inputs needed for the other scripts **Inputs.** No inputs are needed **Outputs.** Folder *data/* with diverse needed files (more details about the files below)

-	- gtdb2pgenomes.py |   **Function.** Generates a conversion mechanism from GTDB taxonomy into specI clusters based in the samples
+	- gtdb2pgenomes.py:      **Function.** Generates a conversion mechanism from GTDB taxonomy into specI clusters based in the samples
 	                         **Inputs.** Resources from GTDB (bac120_metadata_r202.tsv, ar122_metadata_r202.tsv) and from ProGenomes (progenomes_samples.tsv).
 	                         **Outputs.** Two tables: **(i)** gtdb_to_pgenomes.tsv (metadata of genomes in GTDB that can be converted into specI: "accession", "checkm_marker_lineage", "gtdb_taxonomy", "ncbi_assembly_name", "ncbi_bioproject", "ncbi_biosample", "ncbi_organism_name",
-	                         "ncbi_taxid", "ncbi_taxonomy", "cluster"), and **(ii)** conv_pgen_to_gtdb_list.tsv (a complete association table of sample and the lineage| columns: "ncbi biosample", "specI cluster", "Domain", "Phylum", "Class", "Order", "Family", "Genus", and "Species")
+	                         "ncbi_taxid", "ncbi_taxonomy", "cluster"), and **(ii)** conv_pgen_to_gtdb_list.tsv (a complete association table of sample and the lineage with the following columns: "ncbi biosample", "specI cluster", "Domain", "Phylum", "Class", "Order", "Family", "Genus", and "Species")

-	- metadata.py |        **Function.** Reduces the metadata generated during sampling and convert the name of the environments to human-readable format
+	- metadata.py:           **Function.** Reduces the metadata generated during sampling and convert the name of the environments to human-readable format
 	                         **Inputs.** metadata.tsv and general_envo_names.tsv
 	                         **Outputs.** Generates the table reduced_metadata.tsv (columns: "sample_accession", "geographic_location", "latitude",
 	                         "longitude", "general envo name", "environment_material")